 'What are you getting paid for?’
-I heard myself ask out loud.
+I heard myself ask.
 I looked around to see who was listening.
-Quickly realising I was facilitating a therapeutic group and had not prepared this intervention.
-I noticed how the group had gone quiet and its customers looked towards me.
+Quickly realising I was facilitating a group and had not prepared this intervention.
+I noticed how the group had gone silent and its customers looked towards me.
 Patiently waiting for me to answer my own question.
-I stumbled unprepared ‘I am paid to lead’ I said.
-This answer though, just raised the next unspoken question, lead with what?
+I stumbled ‘I am paid to lead’.
+Lead with what?
 ‘Lead with my vulnerability.’
 I stumbled again, ‘I am paid to trust you before you trust me.’
 It sounded good enough.
-Relieved myself and the group relaxed.
-The therapeutic conversation moved on but the question remained.
+Relieved, myself and the group relaxed.
+The conversation moved on but the question, for me, remained.
 What am I actually getting paid for?

 What do I do that has a monetary value beyond that of the customer?
 It is also a challenge for the customer.
 Couldn't you get that elsewhere?
 What about cheaper or free?
 Why, sometimes, it may be a good use of your money to pay for a psychologist.
 At the very least, I hope you will agree, it is always a good idea to know what we are paying for when we are buying something.'